-The ANZBP Advisory Committee has opened applications for several vacancies on the committee with new members to take up the role from September 2021.
+The ANZBP Advisory Committee has opened applications for 6 vacancies on the committee with new members to take up the role from November 2024.
 A standard term on the Committee is 3 years with the option to extend for one year after that or to resign from the Committee at any time.

 The ANZBP Advisory Committee is a voluntary position serving the industry by directing the activities of the ANZBP.
 There is no remuneration associated with the position and committee members may need permission from their employer to attend half-day committee meetings approximately quarterly.
 Meetings are held around Australia and New Zealand, often in association with ANZBP technical seminars, however, for those who can’t travel, a dial-in option is always available.
 Committee members report that the meetings are enormously valuable for their professional work and the ANZBP is happy to support potential committee members to seek support for involvement from their employers.

-Applications close on 31 August 2021 and applicants will be notified of the outcome by 15 September 2021.
+Applications close on 13 November 2024.
 Please take the time to read the documents below, which outline the roles and responsibilities of Committee members.
-Please keep applications to a maximum of 5 pages and direct your application and any enquiries to the ANZBP Program Manager at the AWA, Duc Nguyen mdnguyen@awa.asn.au.
+Please keep applications to a maximum of 5 pages and direct your application and any enquiries to the ANZBP Officer at the AWA, Locus Liu admin@biosolids.com.au.

 Applicants must work for a subscribing member of the ANZBP to be eligible for these positions.
-If you are unsure whether or not your employer subscribes to the ANZBP, please get in touch with the Program Manager.
+If you are unsure whether or not your employer subscribes to the ANZBP, please visit ANZBP Partner page.

 Who are the ANZBP Advisory Committee?